 Gizaudio x Binary Chopin and Ziigaat Odyssey are 1DD+3BA in-ear monitors.
 Gizaudio x Binary Chopin costs $200 while Ziigaat Odyssey costs $229.
 Ziigaat Odyssey is $29 more expensive.
-Both score 7.6 from reviewers.
-User ratings place Gizaudio x Binary Chopin at 8.8 and Ziigaat Odyssey at 7.4.
-Gizaudio x Binary Chopin has slightly better bass with a 0.3-point edge, Ziigaat Odyssey has significantly better mids with a 1.5-point edge, Ziigaat Odyssey has better treble with a 0.9-point edge, Gizaudio x Binary Chopin has better dynamics with a 0.6-point edge and Gizaudio x Binary Chopin has slightly better soundstage with a 0.3-point edge.
+Ziigaat Odyssey holds a slight 0.3-point edge in reviewer scores (7.5 vs 7.7).
+User ratings place Gizaudio x Binary Chopin at 8.7 and Ziigaat Odyssey at 7.4.
+Gizaudio x Binary Chopin has slightly better bass with a 0.3-point edge, Ziigaat Odyssey has significantly better mids with a 1.5-point edge, Ziigaat Odyssey has better treble with a 0.9-point edge and Gizaudio x Binary Chopin has better dynamics with a 0.6-point edge.

 Insights